/* Rambling Owl addition to remove page titles from blogs */

 The final gradients, golden showers, the edge of Prestatyn ....

-Me at the stone marker |
+Me at the stone marker

 "I didn't shake it up, honest," Bod smirked.

-“He’s ignoring us,” said Bod
+"He's ignoring us," said Bod.

-“Come to think of it – I’ve had enough of us.”
+"He's had enough of us, is what," I said, then reconsidered.
+"Come to think of it — I've had enough of us."

-We descended the north gradient of Marian Ffrith and then traipsed across another field of harvested crops and then through another farm that looked in poor shape.
-Some buildings, I saw, had collapsed roofs although they still looked occupied.
-Jo was still a little way ahead of us and he nodded amiably at two women, who were approaching through a gate.
-We had to cross a couple of stone stiles.
-They were curious constructions, like hard tables of slate and hard work to get over, given our travel-weary legs.
-We grumbled in a good-natured way before descending down another set of cropped fields, heading towards a finger of trees.
-These appeared to be the remainder of an ancient hedge and this, in turn, led us to a bridleway and a track which then took us down to a canalised waterway, waterfalls and an old wreck of a water-wheel with an iron-railing fence around it.
-I saw a sign and had a bit of a shock.
-We had, suddenly, reached the outskirts of Prestatyn.
+We descended the north face of Marian Ffrith and traipsed across another field of harvested crops, then through a farm in obvious disrepair — some buildings with collapsed roofs, though still apparently occupied.
+Jo was a little ahead, nodding amiably at two women approaching through a gate.
+A couple of slate stiles followed — curious constructions, like hard tables, and hard work to negotiate on travel-weary legs.
+We grumbled in a good-natured way before descending more cropped fields toward a finger of trees — the remnant of an ancient hedge — which led to a bridleway and then a track down to a canalised waterway, some waterfalls and the wreck of an old water-wheel behind iron railings.

 Jo's anger, seaside rendezvous, another stone - another walk, touching the waves ....

-Bod at the stone marker |
+Bod at the stone marker

-The end of the Offa’s Dyke walk was now, clearly, imminent.
+The end of the Offa's Dyke walk was now clearly imminent.

-I had stopped to film and The Two Older Walkers, who had caught up, pointed out to me where they thought the stone marker, depicting the completion of the walk, lay.
-As we walked on, I became mildly disturbed that the track expected us to go upwards again, along an earthen track through sprawled woodland.
-Yet upwards we went, then levelling out to find a metal wire fence guarding our left.
-I was gifted an impressive view of craggy rock formations below me and part of the sprawl of Prestatyn.
-We found ourselves skirting the top of an old quarry and then, outrageously, a feral climb lay before us.
-I felt personally outraged at the scramble we now had to face, so near to the completion of the walk.
-It was a ridge that really took the biscuit, so far in the game.
+I had stopped to film when the Two Older Walkers caught up and pointed out where they thought the finishing marker lay.
+As we walked on, I became mildly disturbed to find the track going upward again, through sprawled woodland.
+Up we went.
+It levelled out along a metal wire fence on our left, with impressive views of craggy rock formations below and part of the sprawl of Prestatyn.
+We found ourselves skirting the top of an old quarry and then, outrageously, a feral climb appeared directly ahead.
+So near the end.
+I felt personally affronted.
 Bod and I could only stop for a moment and laugh.
-We climbed onwards, above the woods of Coed y Es gob and along the ridge.
-Jo had suddenly sped off ahead of us and was nowhere in sight.

 I strode on.
-A couple and their teenage son greeted me, somewhat warily, as I walked sweatily by and negotiated a stile.
-I realised why later, when Jo told me that he had stormed past them in a quiet rage.
-That last incline had exhausted Jo’s store of patience and he had forged ahead, determined that he would not stop power-walking until he had completed the last ascent.
-He had met them, crimson-faced and abruptly greeted them; “ALRIGHT!” before marching on with a degree of resolution.
-I had come across them when they were still in shock.
+A couple and their teenage son greeted me somewhat warily as I passed and negotiated a stile.
+I understood why when Jo told me about it later.
+That last incline had exhausted his entire store of patience and he had forged ahead, determined not to stop until he had crested the ascent.
+He had met the family crimson-faced and greeted them at volume — *ALRIGHT!* — before marching on with terrible resolution.
+I had come across them while they were still in shock.

-There was an equally steep descent down a track, on and on through trees and towards a small road where I found Jo, sitting quietly.
-It was then that he revealed to me that he had become incensed when faced with that last big climb and had just torn off, determined to get off the ridge as quickly as possible.
-He hadn’t slowed down until he had come down to the road on which we rested.
-Jo told me that he wouldn’t have stopped, but would have kept up the same, angry pace if the uphill bit had continued all the way to the finishing line.
-Quite simply, he had had enough of the whole affair.
-He had greeted the family of three that I came across, in a very terse and abrupt manner and reckoned that they thought we had been arguing, causing Jo to storm off in a high altitude sulk.
+An equally steep descent through trees brought me to a small road where I found Jo, sitting quietly.
+He explained that he had become incensed when faced with that last climb and had simply torn off, determined to get off the ridge as quickly as possible.
+He hadn't slowed down until he reached this road.
+He told me he wouldn't have stopped — would have maintained the same angry pace all the way to the finishing line if the uphill had continued.
+He had simply had enough.
+He suspected the family of three had concluded, from his demeanour and abrupt greeting, that the three of us had been arguing and that he had stormed off in a high-altitude sulk.

 "They're in my legs," said Bod.